Asymptotic Expansion for Expanding Spherical Averages in Real Rank One: Preliminaries on Harmonic Analysis on SO(n,1)

 The left-regular action

-defines a continuous representation of $G$ on $I^{\infty}(\widehat{\eta},\nu)$.
+defines a continuous representation of $G$ on $I^{\infty}(\eta,\nu)$.

-For $\nu\in i\mathfrak{a}^{*}$ we endow $I^{\infty}(\widehat{\eta},\nu)$ with the $G$--invariant Hermitian form
+For $\nu\in i\mathfrak{a}^{*}$ we endow $I^{\infty}(\eta,\nu)$ with the $G$-invariant Hermitian form

-and write $I(\widehat{\eta},\nu)$ for the corresponding Hilbert space completion.
-Then $\pi^{\mathrm{ind}}_{\widehat{\eta},\nu}$ extends to a unitary representation of $G$ on $I(\widehat{\eta},\nu)$.
-For certain additional real parameters $\nu$ (the complementary series range), $\pi^{\mathrm{ind}}_{\widehat{\eta},\nu}$ admits an alternative $G$--invariant Hilbert space structure and is therefore unitarizable, although it is not unitary with respect to the preceding norm.
-In general, $I(\widehat{\eta},\nu)$ need not be irreducible; reducibility may occur for special values of $\nu$.
-Further details on the classification of irreducible unitary representations are given in Section~\ref{section:list_of_all_irred_repnt}.
+and write $I(\eta,\nu)$ for the corresponding Hilbert space completion.
+Then $\pi^{\mathrm{ind}}_{\eta,\nu}$ extends to a unitary representation of $G$ on $I(\eta,\nu)$.
+For certain additional real parameters $\nu$ (the complementary series, the end-point representation and discrete series), $\pi^{\mathrm{ind}}_{\eta,\nu}$ admits an alternative $G$-invariant Hilbert space structure and is therefore unitarizable, although it is not unitary with respect to the preceding norm.
+In general, $I(\eta,\nu)$ need not be irreducible; reducibility may occur for special values of $\nu$.

+The irreducible unitary representations of $G=\mathrm{SO}(n,1)$ consist of the principal series, complementary series, end-point representations, and (when $n$ is even) discrete series representations.
+A complete classification together with the admissible parameter ranges may be found in Thieleker~\cite{ernestgenerallorentzgroup}.

+Let $\rho=(n-1)/2$ and let $\eta$ be an irreducible unitary representation of $M$.
+For any irreducible unitary representation $\pi$ arising from the Langlands parameter $(\eta,\nu)$, the Casimir operator acts by the scalar